Advanced: How the build-system works

 Currently there are two platforms build by default i.e. the admin-platform and the kaapana-platform.
 Each platform is entirely packaged as a single helm chart i.e. the kaapana-admin-chart and the kaapana-platform-chart.
 Platform charts are specified by the key-value pair kaapana_type: "platform" in the Chart.yaml file.

 A filter can be applied in order to build only a subset of platform-charts e.g. only the kaapana-platform-chart.
-To do so use the command line flag -pf, --platform-filter <list-of-platform-chart-names> or adjust the value of platform_filter in the config file.
+To do so use the command line flag -pf, --platform-filter <platform-chart-name> or set the PLATFORM_FILTER environment variable.

 The actual build-proccess